Updated: 9am, Friday 10 July 2026

 The FWC’s decision will help ease the pressure on low-paid workers to cover their basic living costs such as rent, food, and transport.
 However, far more government action is needed to reverse the decade-long stagnation of living standards endured as wages and incomes have failed to keep pace with costs.

-You can read the FWC’s full decision and rationale, as well as access their tools and resources with the new pay rates once they become available.
+You can read the FWC’s full decision and rationale, as well as access their tools and resources.

 SCHADS Industry Award Review Decision